SherondaMD/SherondaMD/README.md

 - 👋 Hi, I’m @SherondaMD
-- 👀 I’m interested in Front-end Development with the intent to move to Full Stack!
+- 👀 I’m interested in Front-end Development with the intent to move to Full Stack.
-- 🌱 I’m currently learning Python and SQL.
+- 🌱 I’m currently learning how to be a Service Now Developer.
 - 💞️ I’m looking to collaborate on any project that would be willing to give a Junior Developer a chance!
+I'm willing to learn new things in order to get the job done!
 - 📫 How to reach me, via LinkedIn, here on GH or by email @ sheronda.mckee@gmail.com

 <!---